Science, industry and government seek solution to grid congestion via large-scale living lab on TU/e campus

 Kropman’s Workspace: More Than Meets the Eye

-At Kropman, our pride lies in being system integrators.
+At Kropman, the pride lies in being system integrators.
 We source pumps from one company, sensors from another, and piping and operating systems from yet another.
-Our goal is to seamlessly blend these components, providing our customers with a unified operating system that manages lighting, climate control, and solar panels, among others.
+Our goal is to seamlessly blend these components, providing our customers with a unified operating system that manages lighting, climate control, and solar panels, among other things.
 This integration is meticulously crafted to enhance the experience for our clients’ employees, focusing on maximal efficiency and environmental sustainability, using as little energy as possible.

 Embracing Open Collaboration for Innovation